SCA: What the new European PSD2 law means for subscription businesses

 Where do subscription businesses stand?

 For subscription businesses taking recurring payments by card, SCA will apply at least to the initial setup of the Continuous Payment Authority for the recurring card transaction.
+For recurring payments of the same amount, SCA will not need to be applied again.
+If this amount changes, SCA will typically need to be applied again, unless the payment is initiated by the merchant and the amount being charged is within reasonable expectations of the customer.

 In most cases it will be the payer’s bank that facilitates the authentication, with the payer’s payment service provider facilitating the additional steps in the payment journey.
 Though where this is not the case, payment service providers affected by the regulation (e.g. card providers) will be expected to provide the authentication mechanisms themselves.